Mayor Adler declares Aug. 22 'Cedric Benson Day'

 Benson and his passenger, 27-year-old Aamna Najam, were both killed when their motorcycle collided with an SUV at the intersection of RM 2222 and Mount Bonnell Road on Saturday.
 Benson was 36.

-Organizers ask well-wishers to leave flowers at the bottom of Mount Bonnell in Benson's memory.
+Organizers asked well-wishers to leave flowers at the bottom of Mount Bonnell in Benson's memory.

+"Even though in this form and in this life, I won't see him in the way that I always did, he's in here and he's out there and if you look for him, you'll find him," Matthews said.

 Benson's public funeral services are set to begin at 11 a.m. at the St. James Missionary Baptist Church on Saturday.
 There is supposed to be a separate service with visiting hours on Friday at the Cook-Walden Funeral Home.
 Visiting hours are slated for 10 a.m. to 8 p.m.
 Friday, with family visiting hours from 6 p.m. to 8 p.m.
 A private interment is set to be held at Texas State Cemetery.